 Other Accounting Certifications

-Aside from CMA, there are alternative accounting certifications also available, such as the ACCA and AAT.
-The AAT qualification is the first step to get into this field, whereas ACCA qualifications help you with a more rigorous and rewarding career due to its technical relevance.
+Aside from CMA, alternative accounting certifications such as the ACCA and AAT are available.
+The AAT qualification is the first step to getting into this field, whereas ACCA qualifications help you with a more rigorous and rewarding career due to its technical relevance.

-The AAT qualification can help you skip a year of ACCA, allowing you to climb the ladder quicker.
-The AAT is the technical and foundational aspect of financial accounting, whereas ACCA is the advanced level qualification of accounting for managers and other professionals.
+The AAT qualification can help you skip a year of ACCA, allowing you to climb the ladder quickly.
+The AAT is the technical and foundational aspect of financial accounting, whereas ACCA is the advanced level accounting qualification for managers and other professionals.

-Alternatively, the Chartered Global Management Accountant (CGMA) is a relatively newer examination model that is gaining popularity amongst finance experts.
+Alternatively, the Chartered Global Management Accountant (CGMA) is a relatively newer examination model gaining popularity amongst finance experts.

 Study Accounting in the UK

-If you have been thinking of taking the management accounting certification exam and becoming a qualified professional, contact SI-UK London today for a free consultation about your future and we can help you study in the UK.
+If you have been thinking of taking the management accounting certification exam and becoming a qualified professional, contact SI-UK today for a free consultation about your future.
+We can also help you study in the UK.